 9 May, 2025

-Peter Njekwa Ryberg, PhD Student, Jönköping International Business School, "Toss a Coin to your Robot: The Automation and Augmentation of Tasks in Firms"
+Peter Njekwa Ryberg, PhD Student, Jönköping International Business School, on "Toss a Coin to your Robot: The Automation and Augmentation of Tasks in Firms"